kubernetes-sigs/cluster-api/docs/proposals/20240916-improve-status-in-CAPI-resources.md

   Cluster API's v1beta2 release.

-- Each provider can implement changes described in the following paragraphs at its own pace, but the transition _must be completed_ before v1beta1 removal (tentative Aug 2026).
+- Each provider can implement changes described in the following paragraphs at its own pace, but the transition _must be completed_ before v1beta1 removal (tentative Apr 2027).

-- Starting from the CAPI release when v1beta1 removal will happen (tentative Aug 2026), providers which are implementing the v1beta1 contract will stop to work (they will work only with older versions of Cluster API).
+- Starting from the CAPI release when v1beta1 removal will happen (tentative Apr 2027), providers which are implementing the v1beta1 contract will stop to work (they will work only with older versions of Cluster API).

 Additionally: